Relmaur/Lothliel/README.md

 npm install
 ```

-This way all dependencies will get fetched from the package.json file.
+This way all dependencies will get fetched and installed from the package.json file.

 ...
 Do not worry, the gupfile.js already has it included.